 What these experiences share is not a need to be fixed, but a need to be held.
 Group spiritual direction offers a place where these realities can be brought together without being analyzed, minimized, or managed in isolation.
 Within a listening community shaped by patience and care, people are able to name what has been difficult to carry alone.
 Over time, what felt fragmented or private can begin to find coherence and not through answers, but through shared attention and trust in the Holy Spirit.

-Group spiritual direction typically brings together a small, consistent group which oftentimes is three to six people who commit to meeting regularly over a defined period of time.
+Group spiritual direction typically brings together a small, consistent group of six to seven men who commit to meeting regularly over a defined period of time.
 The stability of the group allows trust to develop gradually, creating a space where honest reflection becomes possible without pressure or performance.

 Each session follows a gentle, intentional rhythm shaped by silence, sharing, and reflective listening.
 Time is given for participants to settle, allowing the pace of everyday life to fall away.
 One or more members may then share what is rising in their lives, while the rest of the group listens attentively, without interruption or analysis.